adolfont/caes005-introduction-to-functional-programming/README.md

 - CPS (continuation-passing-style)

+## Rules

+- No open camera, no presence.

 ## 2025 Offering

 The *Introduction to Functional Programming* course will be delivered fully remotely.
 More details will be available soon.
 Classes are expected to begin in early August and will take place on **Tuesdays**, from **15:50 to 18:40 (UTC-3)**.